sayborduu/Stossyfork/README.md

 - Reactions (view/add/remove)
 - Showing Typing Indicators
 - Notifications
-- Custom emojis
 - Animated banners
 - View other users' presence
+- Theme sharing
+- Multiple file upload
+- All message types

+## Installation

+You can install Stossycord with any App Signer you want.

+[SideStore](https://sidestore.io) is preferred, but others should work.

+## License
+This project is licensed under the MIT License.

+Please check out [LICENSE](LICENSE) file more information

-# Discord
+## Discord
 You can find the discord server [Here](https://discord.gg/sNzwHGDVEJ)

-# How to install

-You can install Stossycord with any App Signer you want.

-[SideStore](https://sidestore.io) is preferred (but Sideloadly, AltStore, etc work fine)